 In addition to the institutional eligibility requirements, IFC requires students participate in an educational program called Impact Training.
 This must be completed prior to bid acceptance and is verified as part of the eligibility verification process.

-Beginning Fall 2020, the program will be online in Canvas.
 Students must complete the module and required testing prior to receiving a bid.
 Impact Training provides valuable information about bystander behavior, hazing education, and the University’s Sexual Misconduct Policy.
+This program was an in-person class prior to Fall 2020 and if a student attended the in person program, the student meets the requirement.

 Formal Recruitment Phase One